bmsohwinc/my-cp/notes.md

 3. Sometimes brute-force can also work, try it once.
     - There won't be any way of optimizing time
     - Memory optimization could be a possibility
+    - They can include simple 2 loops, or sometimes even ONE-PASS with a track of max/min variables
     - check: link3

 ## Problem links